 Changi City Point Mall

 ‘The 3 House’ playground is a fun wet and dry playground located on the 2nd floor of Singapore’s Changi City Point Mall.
 There are swings, fountains, climbing structures and a treetop obstacle trail.
-Suitable for children 12 and under. *September 2016: Note the water play area is currently closed
+Suitable for children 12 and under.
+Changi City Point also had a great paid indoor playground called The Petite Park

 There are a few different playgrounds and play areas at Changi Airport which provides air conditioned fun for the little ones.
 Highlights include the Canopy Playground at the Viewing Mall of Terminal 1 (Level 3), and 2 multilevel slides at Terminal 3.

 Let the kids play at Ikea’s free indoor playground while you shop or grab a bite at the Ikea restaurant.
 Complete with a ball pit and lots of structures to jump and play on, it’s sure to keep the kids occupied long enough while you scout out new home decor.

 This wildlife themed rooftop water playground has lots of areas for kids to splash around in and get thoroughly soaked.

 When you’ve run out of outdoor things to do with kids in Singapore, head indoors!